har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 * Supports 24-bit audio streams with Fs = 44.1kHz, 48kHz or 96kHz
 * I2S master output with I2S Philips standard 24/32 data frame
 * Optional MCLK output generation
-* Uses inexpensive Aliexpress-sourced STM32F411 "Black Pill" and PCM5102A modules.
+* Uses inexpensive Aliexpress-sourced STM32F4xx "Black Pill" and PCM5102A modules.
+* Build support (Makefile option) for STM32F401CCU6 and STM32F411CEU6 boards

 I now understand why there is a market for audiophile DACs with higher end headphones.
 I was given a pair of used Grado SR60 headphones a long time ago and was unimpressed.
 With my laptop and smartphone headphone outputs they didn't sound great compared to my budget earbuds.
 In fact, they were lacking in bass response.
 And they are bulky, with a heavy cable.
 So they've been in a cupboard for the past 16-17 years.